Kevwy/museum-interactives-demo/README.md

 I have stumbled across a lot of unfamiliar technologies along the way, but I have managed to get my head around it, namely the structural difference between ReactJS and Gatsby's static site generation.
 I will continue writing this progress journal if I manage to make time for it.

+## Changes
+- Added gatsby-browser.js to pass context and remove margin from <body>
+- Add integration with NetlifyCMS